Please select at least 1 country or destination.

 It is important to note that consumer guarantees under Australian Consumer Law may not apply to financial service providers, including insurers.
 Having said that, insurers are regulated and there is an expectation on insurers to consider their conduct in light of the current circumstances and to act in a fair manner that is in line with the duty of utmost good faith.

-While many would-be holidaymakers have received travel vouchers or their money back for cancelled trips from airlines, accommodation providers and tour operators, and no longer feel their policy is necessary, it’s worth thinking twice before cancelling it.
+While many would-be holidaymakers who have received travel vouchers or their money back for cancelled trips from airlines, accommodation providers and tour operators, would no longer feel their policy is necessary, it’s worth thinking twice before cancelling it.
 You must be sure that you no longer need the cover and do not want to exercise any rights under the policy.
 Once a policy has been cancelled you will be unable to lodge a claim against it.

 Refunds & Credits Faq'S